LiSha15/Internship_Project/README.md

 It tries to enhance the way users'complaints are resolved.
 The project uses technology and internet resources to streamline the filing, following up on, and handling of complaints.

-Software used CSS, Javascript, Html, Bootstrap.
+Software used Html, CSS and Javascript .